sushanthko/live-odds-service/README.md

 This is a simple library implementation of the **Live Football World Cup Score Board**.

 ## Usage
-The methods defined in the `com.sushanthko.exercises.liveodds.service.ScoreBoard` class allow to perform various actions on the scoreboard.
+The methods defined in the `com.sushanthko.exercises.liveodds.service.Scoreboard` class allow to perform various actions on the scoreboard.
 ```java
 // Initialize a scoreboard object
 Scoreboard scoreboard = new Scoreboard();